space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - https://docs.djangoproject.com/en/3.2/topics/security/#user-uploaded-content-security

 ### User Types and Privileges
-The site will have many types of users with access to different features, but there will be data stored on the backend for all of them by using a combination of models and Django sessions.
+The site will have different types of users with access to different features, but there will be data stored on the backend for all of them by using a combination of models and Django sessions.
 - Guests are not registered users, but still may view parts of the site without making any changes.
 - Registered users can do a variety of things and be associated with different groups and events.
+- Group members are registered users that can create and join events.
 - Group admins are registered users with the power to disband the groups.
 - Event hosts are registered users with the power to disband events.